ambsw/cfn-directory-services/README.md

         Locale: 'en' | 'fr' | 'ko' | 'de' | 'es' | 'ja' | 'ru' | 'zh_CN' | 'zh_TW' | 'pt_BR' | 'default'
         GrantPoweruserPrivileges: <boolean>
         EnableWorkDocs: <boolean>

+## Tests

+Test cases are not yet implemented (see `test/`).
+If you implement them, they can be run using:

+    make -f Makefile.local test